Skip to content

 }));

-Why this matters: The * wildcard means “any origin can read this response.”
-Allowing credentials from any origin would let any website make authenticated requests on behalf of your users — a security risk.
-Browsers enforce this combination as an error.
+The combination is not arbitrary.
+The * wildcard means “any origin can read this response,” and allowing credentials from any origin would let any website make authenticated requests on behalf of your users.
+I treat this as a hard security invariant when I review CORS configs: if credentials: true is set, the origin list must be explicit, not a wildcard.
+Browsers enforce this as an error because it is the most likely shape of a real vulnerability.

 Fix 5: Add CORS Headers to Error Responses